 If the person enters the vehicle for an unlawful purpose not rising to the level of a felony or theft, the person commits criminal trespass—a misdemeanor.

-If you're facing charges for a motor vehicle theft-related offense, contact a criminal defense attorney who knows the laws of your state.
+If you're facing charges for a motor vehicle theft-related offense, talk to a criminal defense attorney or public defender.
 Having a felony, or even misdemeanor, conviction on your record can make it difficult to obtain a job or housing and can be used in future sentencing decisions.